Skip to main content

 Lars Murach.

-Lars has been a lighting designer and expert in the field of film and art for over 20 years.
-He has gained international recognition for his work in the art department for Hollywood productions such as John Wick 4 and Hitman.
+Lars has been a lighting designer and expert in film and art for 20 years.
+His work in the art department for Hollywood productions such as John Wick 4 and Hitman has earned him international recognition.

 https://www.instagram.com/larsmurasch/